Zillow Group, Inc. research snapshot

 $18 to $28

-More likely if housing and mortgage activity weaken, traffic or partner budgets fall, MLS feeds become less reliable, the Redfin rental case leads to costly remedies, legal expenses persist, or the market values Zillow on a low-growth revenue multiple.
+More likely if housing and mortgage activity weaken again, traffic or partner budgets fall, MLS feeds become less reliable, the FTC or securities cases lead to costly remedies, legal expenses persist, or the market values Zillow on a low-growth revenue multiple.

 Z AI technical analysis